Christmas with the Mormon Tabernacle Choir

-No Tickets Required for December 17 Music and the Spoken Word
+No Tickets Required for December 17 Music & the Spoken Word

 For those who didn’t get tickets on October 21, don’t give up hope!
 Subscribers to Choir Notes, the Choir’s weekly newsletter, will receive information about special tickets giveaways through social media.
 Subscribe and watch for more information in future newsletters.